 Closely following my highlighted map, I maneuvered up a paved, but narrow, road to Section I. This sloping plot, rimmed with large private mausoleums and enormous cement crosses, is the eternal home of restaurant entrepreneur Joseph Horn and other (deceased) members of the Horn family.

 In 1888, Horn and his partner Frank Hardart opened a tiny luncheonette on South 13th Street in Philadelphia.
 Their French-drip coffee, a Southern favorite, was unique to the area and word of mouth brought in non-stop business.
 Soon, the pair opened the first Automat in the United States.
 It was based on a similar concept popularized in Germany.
 The Automat featured prepared foods behind small glass windows and coin-operated slots.
-Cashiers, knows as “nickel throwers”, dispensed coins for customers.
+Cashiers, known as “nickel throwers”, dispensed coins for customers.
 A full, but simple, meal could be purchased for under a dollar.
 Using the slogan “Less Work for Mother,” the company also pioneered easily-served “take-out” food.
 Horn & Hardart’s Automats remained popular for nearly a century.
 At one point, they operated over 150 restaurants in Philadelphia and New York, until the rise of fast-food chains brought a gradual end to their empire.
 The company closed its last Automat in 1991.
-(Frank Hardart is buried in Holy Cross Cemetery in Yeadon.)
+(Frank Hardart is buried at Holy Cross Cemetery in Yeadon, Pennsylvania.)

 In 1886, Kilroy, a 20 year-old rookie, pitched 66 complete games and struck out a still-unmatched 513 batters.
 (The rules were different at that time and the pitcher’s mound was fifteen feet closer to the plate then.)
 He finished the season by pitching a 6-0 no-hitter for his Baltimore Orioles.
 In his sophomore season, he pitched and won both games of a double-header.
 And he did that twice.